Check MFA Status for Microsoft 365 Users using PowerShell

 Get-MgBetaUserAuthenticationMethod -UserId <UPN> | select *

-Every user account will have a password authentication method by default.
+By default, every user account will have a password authentication method.
 If the cmdlet lists more than one authentication method, you can conclude that MFA is enabled for that user.
+This approach is applicable if you’ve enabled MFA through Conditional Access policies or Security Defaults.

 Here, the user has 2 MFA authentication methods.
 So, we can say that the user is protected by MFA.